wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/labview-setup.rst

 Getting LabVIEW installer
 -------------------------

-Either locate and insert the LabVIEW USB Drive or download the LabVIEW 2020 installer from https://www.ni.com/download/labview-for-frc-18.0/7841/en/
+Either locate and insert the LabVIEW USB Drive or download the LabVIEW 2020 installer from http://www.ni.com/en-us/support/downloads/drivers/download.labview-software-for-frc.html

-.. note:: Beta teams will download LabVIEW from teamforge.
+..image:: images/labview/offline-installer.png

-If downloaded, right click on the downloaded file (LabVIEW_Software_for_FRC_2020.zip) and select Extract All.
+If you wish to install on other machines offline, do not click the Download button, click **Individual Offline Installers** and then click Download, to download the full installer.

-.. note:: This is a large download (~7GB).
+.. note:: This is a large download (~8GB).
 It is recommended to use a fast internet connection and to use the NI Downloader to allow the download to resume if interrupted.

 Installing LabVIEW
 ------------------